PuMProfessionals/github-git-practice/README.md

 Unfortunately, I can't give more specific installation instructions.
 Those instructions are some of the best!
 Be sure to remember if you're using Mac or Windows.
 It differs.
 If you get errors, `google` it's most likely that a lot of people have the same issue!

 After we will begin the process of using GitHub and Git.
-I learned from: https://guides.github.com/activities/hello-world/ (HIGHLY RECOMMEND), but we can also practice with this repo!
-It will also give a brief view of React.
+I learned from: https://guides.github.com/activities/hello-world/ (HIGHLY RECOMMEND), but we will also practice with this repo to get used to npm and React!

+This is using your terminal which may be a bit foreign, but it's practically always necessary in the real world.
+Potentially you could find Desktop versions to make this process easier.

 1. Clone a repo:
 ![assets](assets/Clone.png)